 Can Fish Recover from Ammonia Poisoning?

 Sadly, ammonia poisoning is impossible to cure.
-The only way to stop your fish from suffering is to prevent ammonia from developing inside your tank.
-Long-term side effects of ammonia poisoning include:
+The only way to stop your fish from suffering is to prevent ammonia from accumulating inside the tank.

-- Infections
+- Infections.

-- Blindness
+- Blindness.

-- Recurring sores
+- Recurring sores.

-- Compromised immune system
+- Compromised immune system.

-- Difficulty breathing
+- Difficulty breathing.

-- Torn fins
+- Torn fins.

 Ammonia poisoning isn’t always fatal.
-While your angelfish may suffer from recurring health problems, they can still lead happy, healthy lives with the appropriate treatment and palliative care.
+While angelfish may suffer from recurring health problems, they can still lead happy, healthy lives with the appropriate treatment and palliative care.

-When treating affected angelfish for poisoning, isolate them using a separate quarantine tank, and administer an antibiotic or antibacterial medication.
+When treating affected angelfish for poisoning, isolate them using a separate quarantine tank and administer an antibiotic or antibacterial medication.
 Seek advice from a vet beforehand, who can give you the right medicine for the severity of your fish’s condition.

 When administering medicine, do it in a separate tank with only the most severely affected fish.
 It’s not something all fish will need.
 Treatment typically takes three to five days to work.
-Look out for signs of improvement, including:

-- Steady breathing
+- Steady breathing.

-- Normal swimming behavior
+- Normal swimming behavior.

-- Improved appetite
+- Improved appetite.

-- Overall brightness and better mood
+- Overall brightness and better mood.

 When To Do A Water Change During Cycling